metju90/game/README.md

 # Game

 This project is in it's early days.
-There are big plans how HTML canvas works I ended up developing a small game with a big roadmap.
+There are big plans for this game but currently it is not being worked on.

 ## Roadmap